infomongo/infomongo.github.io/_posts/2021-02-15-impeachment-fatal-flaw.md

 * On February 9, 2021, the Senate voted on the motion “Is Former President Donald John Trump Subject to a Court of Impeachment for Acts Committed While President?”
 The vote passed 56–44.

-Bill Cassidy is the guy who changed vote, if you are wondering.
+Bill Cassidy is the guy who changed his vote, if you are wondering.
 After hearing evidence in the impeachment trial, he said he was persuaded.
 This is the precedent they set: a President can be impeached after leaving office.
 It happened in 2021.

 ## How likely is a conviction?